“The future depends on what you do today.” Mahatma Gandhi

 If you are contemplating installing a microgrid in a new housing or industrial estate, there are various regulatory hurdles to overcome, not least because supplying electricity requires a licence unless an exemption can be obtained, and all properties will need to be metered.

-All projects are managed in house and installed by our solar panel installers.
-We operate within a 90 mile radius of Reading, Berkshire, a 50 mile radius of Coventry and a 50 mile radius of Telford:
+All projects are managed in house and installed by our technicians.
+We operate within an approximate 100 mile radius of Reading, Berkshire, shown on the map below: